 And there you have it.

 By focusing on growing your platform one platform at a time, posting a couple times a week on social media, and posting longer, more in-depth blogs rather than shorter, more frequent blogs, you can do more with less - and get some of your me-time back.

 After you've read all of this, remember - these are just more guidelines to follow and at the end of the day, you have to just be you.
 That's what people really want anyway.
 People want to connect with the you who is being your most authentic self, not the you who is obsessing over posting schedules and keeping up with Joneses or the you who is all - omg, I have so much to do.

 And as Hobby To Hot blog's once stated, your sweet spot lies in contributing all of who you are – it has no relativity to who surrounds you - so pay no attention to everyone else's schedules or rules.

 In intuitive, creative work, there are waxes and wanes, there are ups and downs, and there are on days and off days.

 And it's important we honor that - both on and offline.

-*For advice on dealing with stolen content, check out my Member Article, What To Do When Someone Steals Your Content, in the Member Article Library.
+For more intuitive business tips, check out the Intuitive Professionals Kit.
+For advice on dealing with stolen content, check out my Member Article, What To Do When Someone Steals Your Content, in the Member Article Library.